Why People Fear Naturism

 • sexualised media

-3. Historical and Cultural Reinforcement
+3. Cultural and Structural Reinforcement

-The persistence of this association is reinforced by multiple systems.
+This association is reinforced by multiple systems:

-3.1 Religious frameworks
+3.1 Cultural frameworks

-3.2 Social norms
+3.2 Social signalling systems

-3.3 Legal codification
+3.3 Legal definitions

-3.4 Media concentration
+3.4 Media representation

-Modern media environments overwhelmingly present nudity within sexualised contexts, limiting exposure to neutral representations.
+Nudity is predominantly presented in sexualised contexts, limiting exposure to neutral representations.

 4. Cognitive Mechanisms

-4.1 Associative conditioning
+4.1 Associative Conditioning

-4.2 Heuristic processing
+4.2 Heuristic Processing

-5. Naturist Environments as Controlled Counter-Contexts
+5. Naturist Environments as Counter-Contexts

-Naturist environments provide conditions in which:
+Naturist environments provide conditions where:

 • nudity is expected